blazing-panda/go-mux/README.md

 ### SonarCloud action

 I used the sonarcloud template to create my workflow for the sonarcloud analysis and followed all of the steps mentioned in the template.
+I also needed to set up a New Code definition in order for the quality gate to work.

 .sonarcloud.yml
 ```yaml